andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 # [fit]How do I store & access my cryptocurrency?

-You can access your cryptocurrency through a *wallet*.
+You can access your cryptocurrency through a *wallet*, which stores your private seed and keys.

-A wallet stores your private keys.
+The term "wallet" is a misnomer—your wallet doesn't store actual cryptocurrency.
-The term "wallet" would be misnomer—think of a cryptocurrency wallet as a *keychain* that holds your private keys.
+**Think of a cryptocurrency wallet as a keychain that holds your private and public keys.**

-All wallets are either cold (offline) or hot (connected to the Internet).
+All wallets are either *cold* (offline) or *hot* (connected to the Internet).
 Cold wallets are more secure than hot wallets.

 ---